 - Easily guessable passwords can be cracked by cyber criminals, so make sure you choose a secure one.
 Advice on what makes a secure password can be found on the National Cyber Security Centre’s website https://www.ncsc.gov.uk/blog-post/three-random-words-or-thinkrandom-0

 Some smart locks even let you create ‘virtual keys’ so friends and family can enter the home when you’re not there and many cameras can be trained to recognise familiar faces and alert you to strangers.
-However, accessing your device like this can make it easier for other people online to access them without your permission, so make sure you have changed default passwords and enabled Two Step Verification (2SV) if available.
-2SV provides a way of 'double checking' that you really are the person you are claiming to be, and makes it much harder for criminals to access your online accounts, even if they know your password.
+However, accessing your device like this can make it easier for other people online to access them without your permission, so make sure you have changed default passwords and enabled Multi-Factor Authentication if available.
+Multi-Factor Authentication provides a way of 'double checking' that you really are the person you are claiming to be, and makes it much harder for criminals to access your online accounts, even if they know your password.